 Birds We Raise

 While quail is what we are known for, we have branched out into other species of game birds and specialty poultry to offer a variety of freshly prepared meats, offal, stock bones, and more.
-All of our birds are certified organic by NOFA-NY and raised on pasture.
+All of our birds are raised on pasture.
 The cost of our meat and eggs directly reflects the quality of care, feed, and living conditions we upkeep daily.
 We are not subsidized by the government in any way like many of the large meat farms in our country.
 Find below brief descriptions of our fine-feathered fowl!